Raccoon

 Conservation Status Of Raccoon

 The conservation status of the North American raccoon is currently stable.
-However, some subspecies of raccoons are considered to be endangered or threatened but the International Union for Conservation of Nature ( IUCN) Red List categorizes the raccoon’s conservation status as "Least Concern".
-Now their population is increasing in some areas.
-These clever critters have thrived in various environments, from dense forests to urban landscapes.
-Their ability to forage successfully in human-dominated areas underscores a unique juxtaposition: while humans often disrupt wildlife habitats, raccoons have found ways to coexist amidst our expanding cities.
+However, some subspecies of raccoons are considered to be "endangered" or "threatened", but the International Union for Conservation of Nature ( IUCN) Red List categorises the raccoon’s conservation status as "Least Concern" due to its widespread distribution, high adaptability, and large population.
+Now their population is increasing across North America.
+These clever critters have thrived in various environments, from dense forests to urban landscapes, while acting as an invasive species in Europe and Japan.
+Their ability to forage successfully in human-dominated areas underscores a unique juxtaposition, while humans often disrupt wildlife habitats, raccoons have found ways to coexist amidst our expanding cities.

 Difference Between Raccoon And Raccoon Dog (Tanuki)